 Part 3: Analysis and Hypothesis formation

-In this Part, participants are working more with what might be called their ‘psycho’ or ‘internal’ worlds: the collective ideas and ways of thinking that both determine how they perceive the external realities and shape their actions towards them.
+In this Part, participants are working more with internal worlds: the collective ideas and ways of thinking that both determine how they perceive the external realities and shape their actions towards them.